 Why do I feel disconnected from myself?

-Disconnection doesn't arrive all at once.
-It shows up quietly.
+Disconnection shows up quietly over time.
 We may notice that we're living mostly in our head.
 We think about what we should do more than what we feel drawn toward.
 We may feel flat, foggy, or strangely agitated without knowing why.

 In the body, it can feel like a lack of sensation or dullness.
 We may feel ungrounded, as if we're moving through life without a clear internal anchor.
 Desire becomes harder to access.
 So does joy.